Instead of releasing this greenhouse gas, beer brewers are selling it to pot growers

 CO2 emissions represent a large percentage of the greenhouse gases that trap heat in the atmosphere, warming the planet.

-Polis, who was elected in a blue wave in 2018 in which Democrats captured the state legislature, campaigned on a promise of 100 percent renewable power by 2040.
-The governor signed a bevy of laws to facilitate such a transition, including a bill that set a target for a 50 percent reduction in greenhouse gas pollution below 2005 levels by 2030.
+Polis, who was elected in a blue wave in 2018 in which Democrats captured the state legislature, campaigned on a promise of 100 % renewable power by 2040.
+The governor signed a bevy of laws to facilitate such a transition, including a bill that set a target for a 50 % reduction in greenhouse gas pollution below 2005 levels by 2030.

 The carbon exchange between the nation’s recreational pot marketplace and one of its most robust craft brewing industries is a small step toward his climate change goals that could be applied in other states, Polis said.
 Colorado is home to approximately 1,142 licensed marijuana growers and about 396 craft breweries.